By Tom Colella, Engineering Manager

 Non-polar electrolytic capacitors include two polarized capacitors of the same value placed in series with the positive terminals or negative terminals connected together.
 The resulting single capacitor is a non-polar capacitor equal to half the capacitance of the original capacitors [see Figure 4: Non-Polar Electrolytic Equivalent Design].
 The two capacitors rectify the applied voltage and act as if they are partially bypassed by a diode.

 The performance of a standard non-polar aluminum electrolytic capacitor creates distortion when it is used in audio AC applications.
 Off-the-shelf, single non-polar design capacitors have an extremely high Dissipation Factor (DF) ranging from 2% to 150%.
 This extreme DF results in excessive heating and a shortened life in audio applications.
-The Electrocube aluminum electrolytic non-polar (AENP) series is enhanced for audio applications and, when coupled with the 967D Series, produces clean undistorted sound.
+A high quality, non-polarized electrolytic capacitor, when coupled with the 967D series, produces clean, undistorted sound.

 The dielectric of a typical ceramic capacitor is a ceramic material and the electrodes are a silver alloy [see Figure 5: Basic Ceramic Capacitor Construction].
 The capacitor is stacked alternating ceramic with silver electrodes in a number of layers until the nominal capacitance is achieved [see Figure 6: Internal Ceramic Capacitor].
 There are two major drawbacks using ceramic capacitors.
 First, they tend to pick up mechanical vibrations like a microphone, turning them into unwanted electrical signals.
 These vibrations cause a squeezing or oscillation of the ceramic dielectric that produces a small voltage in the capacitor.
 This small voltage (in microvolts) can cause audio distortion, called microphonics.
 The second problem with ceramic capacitors is poor audio frequency response.
 Ceramic capacitors have a poor series resistance ESR and a low Insulation Resistance (IR), which impose additional resistance to the tuned circuit, resulting in poor audio response.